 Wise reported solid growth in its trading update for Q3 2026 (spanning calendar Q4 25), during which the money transfer provider’s underlying income rose 21% YoY to £424.4m while total volume grew 25% to £47.4bn.
-For its full financial year, the company expects underlying income to hit the midpoint of a projected 15-20% YoY growth range (around £1.6bn), with a profit before tax margin (PBT) at the upper end of its medium-term target of 13-16%.
+For its full financial year, the company expects underlying income to be around the midpoint of a projected 15-20% YoY growth range (around £1.6bn), with a profit before tax margin (PBT) at the upper end of its medium-term target of 13-16%.

-Wise’s underlying income takes into account its core revenues – including its cross-border section for customers and businesses, as well as card and other revenues – in addition to underlying interest income.
 Cross-border revenue grew by 15% to £245.4m and still takes up the majority of income overall, though card and other revenues grew faster, with 30% YoY growth to account for £127.4m.
 Underlying interest income, meanwhile, grew by 33% to £51.6m.

 Active customers rose 20% to hit 10.9 million in Q3 26.
 The vast majority of these customers (10.4 million) are in Wise’s Personal segment, though it has grown its number of Business customers by 25% to 542,000 and these customers tend to trade higher volumes through the platform on average.
 Overall, businesses contributed 30% (£14.2m) of Wise’s total volumes for the quarter despite being a fraction of the customer set, highlighting why Wise is increasingly targeting SMBs as well as larger financial institutions through its B2B2X product Wise Platform.